-TWP develops and manages continuing reforestation, clean cookstove, watershed protection, renewable energy, and environmental education programs in Central America and the American West.
-Since 1998, TWP has planted more than 4.6 million trees, built 58,000 clean cookstoves, and installed more than 800 solar heating systems.
+TWP develops and manages continuing reforestation, clean cookstove, renewable energy, and green job training programs in Central America, Haiti, and on U.S. tribal lands.
+Since 1998, TWP has planted 5.7 million trees, built 64,000 clean cookstoves, distributed more than 4,000 solar lights, and installed over 800 solar heating systems.

-TWP’s programs have been recognized nationally and internationally, receiving the United Nations Environmental Programme Sasakawa Prize, the Rio Tinto Prize for Sustainability, the Ashden Award for Renewable Energy, as well as awards from Kodak, The Conservation Fund, and eTown, the nationally syndicated environmental radio show.
+TWP’s programs have been recognized nationally and internationally, receiving the Energy Globe Award, the United Nations Environmental Programme Sasakawa Prize, the Rio Tinto Prize for Sustainability, the Ashden Award for Renewable Energy, as well as awards from Kodak, The Conservation Fund, and eTown, the nationally syndicated environmental radio show.

 To learn more please visit our website at www.treeswaterpeople.org.